 Also known as time frame, candle length or candle duration.

 Also known as fork.
 A product launched based on the open source code of another existing product.
 In the context of on-chain, usually hostile to the original product and competes from the same liquidity.

 Standard Python way to annotate data structures.
 More information.

 A data bundle consisting of candles or other quantitative data sources.
 The most usual dataset is hourly or daily candles for multiple assets, distributed as a downloadable archive of several hundreds of megabytes.

 - Decentralised exchange¶

-An exchange where all trades happen purely on-chain.
+Decentralised exchange (DEX) is an asset trading exchange where all trades happen purely on-chain.
 These exchanges are public, fair, cheap and especially censorship proof.
 There is no middleman like a broker when you are trading on these venues, but you get equal access to the trade flow.
 Decentralised exchanges can be AMM based or order book based.
 Some of the most popular decentralised exchanges are Uniswap, Sushiwap and PancakeSwap.